This article was originally written in June 2018, but I updated it in January 2019 to ensure it remained relevant.

 Magento Commerce Cloud Edition has also had a question mark over it since it was first released, but I genuinely believe this will be one of the best solutions on the market when it is fully stable and finished.
 Most of the issues have been around deployments, developers not being to access parts of the platform and stability, however, it is very, very new and you’re always going to have issues with bleeding edge solutions.
 I’ve not heard many merchants talk positively about the overall platform yet, but I do believe it’ll be incredibly powerful soon as it’s essentially a similar proposition to Salesforce Commerce Cloud, but with more agility and control.

-I don’t think anyone would disagree that Magento 2 has struggled in both the enterprise and the SME sectors – but it’s still a very strong solution.
+I don’t think anyone would disagree that Magento 2 has struggled for retailers of all levels up until recently – but it’s still a very strong solution.
 For retailers who have decided to look at other solutions, the shortlist for alternatives is indeed fairly short, and it encompasses the following:

-The platform behind Shopify and its enterprise cousin, Shopify Plus, is basically the same on the face of it.
+The SaaS, cloud-based platform behind Shopify and its enterprise alternative, Shopify Plus, is basically the same on the face of it.
 Shopify is a hosted platform just like Shopify Plus, but it is aimed at the small business owner, whereas Shopify Plus is targeting larger brands and merchants.
-Shopify Plus comes with a number of benefits, including a dedicated Account Manager, increased scalability and various features around merchandising and catalog management (including clone stores, tiered pricing, an automation suite and lots more) not available in Shopify.
+Shopify Plus comes with a number of benefits, including a dedicated Account Manager, increased scalability, Shopify Flow, more stores included in the licensing and various features around merchandising and catalog management (including tiered pricing, the wholesale channel and lots more) not available in Shopify.

-Shopify Plus is winning A LOT of business in the smaller end of the mid-level sector – with recent brands that have decided to move including Rebecca Minkoff, Gymshark, Skinny Dip, Emma Bridgewater, Kylie Cosmetics, The New York Times, MVMT, Bombas, Chubbies, Hawkers and Pavers.
+Shopify Plus is winning A LOT of business in the smaller end of the mid-market sector – with recent brands that have decided to move including Bulletproof.com, Rebecca Minkoff, Gymshark, Skinny Dip, Emma Bridgewater, Kylie Cosmetics, Cambridge Satchel Co, The New York Times, MVMT, Bombas, Chubbies, Hawkers and Pavers.
 Shopify Plus provides a hosted, SaaS platform that has some huge benefits around agility and cost of ownership.
-It does have some limitations around things like multi-store management, internationalisation, B2B and some other aspects, but it has a real appeal for merchants looking to reduce management overhead and maintenance.
+It does have some limitations around things like multi-store management, internationalisation, B2B, complex catalog and some other aspects, but it has a real appeal for merchants looking to reduce management overhead and maintenance – as well as reduce time-to-market for new features.

 I’d say Shopify Plus is an incredible platform for simple retailers (will likely become more compatible with complex retailers over time), but it does have some restrictions.
 I find myself recommending this platform to straightforward retailers A LOT, with Magento being more suited to complex businesses.